ldw644/StockShop/README.md

 # StockShop
 Minecraft server plugin.
+Support Server: Spigot
 Provides a plugin that ACTS like a stock exchange.

+Support Version: 1.12-